ALUMNI

 BOULDER HIGH SOCCER ALUMNI IN COLLEGE:

 Congratulations to Sean Rice, Class of '08, who scored two goals in one game in his freshman season for the University of Puget Sound Loggers Men's Varsity this fall.
 Sean was three year starter, Co-Captain and All-Conference student-athlete for Boulder High.
 Sean unselfishly made the transition from an attacking midfielder to outside defender in his senior year.
 He is listed as a forward for the Loggers.
-As a freshman, Sean has worked his way into the starting line-up.
-Here is a link to a story about his two goal game.
+As a freshman, Sean has worked his way into the starting line-up and he scored two goals in one game.

 Tom Ashley (BHS 06') played in the midfield for Clark University (MA) for two years before transfering to the University of Colorado where he plays on the men's club team.
 Ashley was the 2005 Offensive Player of the Year for BHS and All-Centennial League.